dockur/samba/readme.md

 ### How do I configure file ownership?

+By default, the container automatically uses the user and group IDs of the shared `/storage` directory.
+If either ID is `0`, it falls back to `1000` for that value.

-You can use the `UID` and `GID` environment variables to configure the user and group IDs used by Samba:
+You can override the detected values with the `UID` and `GID` environment variables:

 ```yaml
 environment: